Kandahar (ski course): Kandahar 2

+Men's course

-Is the almost complete new downhill run for men, only with the same start and finish of the original Kandahar.
-It begins on the original start at 1690 m (AA) on Kreuzjoch mountain, reaching speed up to 100 km/h after the "S-Kurve".
+A new downhill run for men in 2009, "Kandahar 2" shares the same start and finish with the original course.
+It begins at the original start at 1690 m (AA) on Kreuzjoch mountain, reaching speed up to 100 km/h after the "S-Kurve".
 After the "Tröglhang", the steepest section until 2008, the course continues into newly built route in 2009 to "Olympia-Kurve" and then to "Panorama-Sprung".

 After that comes the "Alte Quelle", before the route at the "Bödele" returns into the original Kandahar to the start of the giant slalom above "Eishang" and after the cable car jump (40 to 60 m), the racers turn right into the second newly designed part at the "Kramersprung" (20 to 40 m).
 Then to the next newly section called "Padöls" and into "Auf der Mauer" flat passage.
 Next is "Frei Fall", with 92% incline, the absolute steepest section in this competition.
 At the end, last couple of hundred metres, routes joins with the old original course into the "Tauber-Schuss" and a 20 m jump just before the finish line.